ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Atmospheric Transmission Model in TauREx

 \section{Atmospheric Transmission Model in \emph{TauREx}}

-For this exercise, we describe the simplified transit model used in the code \emph{TauREx\,3}.
-The atmosphere is separated in N$_{L}$ homogeneous layers following a one-dimensional plane-parallel geometry (see Figure \ref{fig:transit_atmo_model}).
+In this section, we describe the simplified transit (forward) model used in the code \emph{TauREx\,3}.
+The atmosphere of the planet is separated in N$_{L}$ homogeneous layers following a one-dimensional plane-parallel geometry (see Figure \ref{fig:transit_atmo_model}).
 The light-rays from the host star are propagated through the atmospheric layers, being impacted by extinction processes (absorption and scattering) at the different wavelengths ($\lambda$).